 The Speaker was an active PTA board member while her children were students in the Fairfax County Public Schools.
 She understands the increasing need for additional K-12 funding in Virginia and is committed to improving schools and raising teacher pay in the Commonwealth.
 She has previously passed legislation making required higher education course materials, such as textbooks, more affordable, giving more Virginians the chance to succeed in post-secondary institutions.
 The Speaker also led the successful effort requiring the meaning of consent to be included in family life curriculum taught in Virginia’s high schools.

 Speaker Filler-Corn has made passing legislation that protects the rights of women in her district and around the Commonwealth a major focus of her time in the House.
 The Speaker sponsored the 2017 Birth Control Access Act, which mandates that pharmacists provide women a full year supply of birth control pills if prescribed and permitted by a doctor.
 This crucial legislation better empowers women to better plan their lives, careers and families.
 She has also been a fearless leader in addressing sexual assault on college campuses by passing a requirement that any member of college law enforcement. investigating a sexual assault undergo trauma-informed sensitivity training.
 The Speaker has been an outspoken advocate in stopping invasive, anti-choice measures such as the transvaginal ultrasound requirement.
+And, in 2020 Speaker Filler-Corn presided over the House of Delegates when Virginia became the 38th state necessary to ratify the Equal Rights Amendment.

 The Speaker also knows our economy works best when it works for everyone.
 That is why Speaker Filler-Corn worked with her constituents to introduce and champion the passage of the Virginia Achieving a Better Life Experience (ABLE) Act.
 This law made it possible for individuals with disabilities and their families to open tax-free savings accounts, similar to 529 college savings accounts, so they can save for important future living expenses such as education, housing and transportation.
 This groundbreaking legislation established Virginia as a national leader and the first state to implement the ABLE Act after federal authorizing language was passed.